Legal Framework

 • General information about the Clinical Trials Regulation and CTIS

-• CTIS handbook for clinical trial sponsors
+• CTIS handbook and frequently asked questions (FAQ) for clinical trial sponsors

 • EMA also offers training sessions for additional learning opportunities.
 Video recordings of these 'walk in clinics' or 'bitesize talks' and supporting materials are available on this page